renaros/de-challenge-invoices/README.md

     * [./airflow/scripts/entrypoint.sh](airflow/scripts/entrypoint.sh): Bash script that runs on the Airflow container after it gets created, basically creates an admin user and starts the service.
     * [./postgres-scripts/sql/create_tables.sql](postgres-scripts/sql/create_tables.sql): SQL script that runs on Postgres right after the container gets created
 * Data engineering related files:
+    * [./airflow/dags/dag_invoice_by_business.py](airflow/dags/dag_invoice_by_business.py): DAG responsible for orchestrating and calling the script to process the parquet files.
-    * [./airflow/dags/dag_invoice_by_business.py](airflow/dags/dag_invoice_by_business.py): DAG responsible for querying Postgres and generating parquet files in MinIO to be used in analytics.
+    * [./airflow/dags/pyspark_scripts/invoice_by_business_etl.py](airflow/dags/pyspark_scripts/invoice_by_business_etl.py): Pyspark script that actually queries Postgres and generate parquet files in MinIO to be used in analytics.
     * [./streaming/invoice_consumer.py](streaming/invoice_consumer.py): Python script that simulates a consumer for data streamed in Kafka.

 ### How to Run the Code